Soliperso/savr/.github/github-instructions.md

 - **Scripts**: Add build scripts in `scripts/` for manual tasks.

 ## Usage with AI Agent
-- Reference this file in AI prompts: "Follow the best practices in BEST_PRACTICES.md."
+- Reference this file in AI prompts: "Follow the best practices in github-instructions.md."
 - Ensure generated code adheres to these standards, manually verifying architecture, typography, and security. -->

-Best Practices for SavvySplit Development
 1. Architecture and Code Organization

 Modular Structure: Organize code in lib/core/ (theme, constants), lib/features/ (auth, transactions, bills, insights), and lib/providers/ (state management).